Web Hosting Performance Test: 120 Days of Real Data

 What Worked Well

-- Escalation worked well – if first agent couldn’t help, senior tech joined call within 3-5 minutes
+- Escalation worked well — if the first agent could not help, a senior technician joined the call within 3–5 minutes.

 Frustrations

-- WordPress-specific knowledge was noticeably weaker than Bluehost
+- WordPress-specific knowledge was noticeably weaker than Bluehost’s.

-- Chat wait times during business hours were frustrating (15-30 minutes common)
+- Chat wait times during business hours were frustrating (15–30 minutes was common).

-- One agent told me to “contact WordPress support” for a server configuration issue (WordPress doesn’t have support)
+- One agent told Mitchell to “contact WordPress support” for a server configuration issue.
+WordPress does not offer user support.

-- No chat transcripts – had to screenshot conversations
+- HostGator does not send chat transcripts.
+Mitchell had to screenshot conversations manually.

 GoDaddy Support Experience